-My careers adviser at school had taken one look at me, the clothes, the hair and the eye liner, and suggested fashion design.
+My Careers Advisor at school had taken one look at me; the weird clothes, the died black spiky hair and the eye liner, and firmly announced ‘you want to be a fashion designer!’.
 As I was interested in looking as odd as possible and was making my own clothes already, it sounded like a good way to go.
-The reality was somewhat different.
+The reality of further education was somewhat different though.
 I was not well suited to studying in the prescribed way and within a few months the only lesson I was turning up to was Life Drawing on Thursdays.

 At some point, my tutors decided I should leave.
-I was greatly relieved, my mother was not so happy.
-I saw the college counsellor a few times over the next couple of weeks and got clear about leaving, but with her help I now had a plan of sorts; to become an artist.
+I was greatly relieved, my mother was not so happy and I was back at college the next day.
+I saw the college counsellor a few times over the next couple of weeks, and with her patient and insightful help I clarified that I wanted to leave, but now I also had a plan of sorts; to become an artist.

 How does a painting start?